mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

-  with one set of guards), `sampleQuantile`, `evaluationSeason` (the season bounds readiness admits against and the runner evaluates against), `ablationLedgerIncrements` (the per-interval solid-balance, surface-loss, and solid-vapor-loss terms the comparator scores and the runner plots), and `classifySnowDepth`.
+  with one set of guards), `sampleQuantile`, `evaluationSeason` (the season bounds readiness admits against and the runner evaluates against), `ablationLedgerIncrements` (the per-interval solid-balance, surface-loss, and solid-vapor-loss terms the comparator scores and the runner plots), `classifySnowDepth`, `physicsFingerprint` (the digest of the resolved default option values plus the `CITATION.cff` version that the ablation runner stamps and the ablation report compares against), `isPhysicsFingerprint` (the shape test a saved stamp must pass before the report compares it), and `validateAblationModelSchema` (the compatibility test between a saved cohort's channel schema, the current namelists, and the channels the ablation report reads).
 - `report` owns the pieces both report builders share: `markdownTable`, `formatValue`, `markdownCode`, `escapeMarkdownText`, `sanitizeText`, `safeLabel`, `formatReportAxes`, `configureCategoryAxis`, and